IoannisArmamentos/NorthernLights/README.md

 A weather forecast application made in Visual Studio using Angular 8 and ASP.NET Core 5 frameworks.
 It may take up to 10 seconds to load the weather data.
 Production is hosted on Azure here: https://northernlights.azurewebsites.net/ <br>

+**-APIs-** <br>
 **Openstreetmap** <br>
 You can select a location on the map with your mouse.
 Latitude & longitude are saved on click. <br>
 Longitude=X and latitude=Y are appearing below the map depending on the pointer of your mouse.
-In real life, Latitude always goes first. <br>
+In real life, Latitude always goes first.
 By default, the map is zoomed into my region.
 I haven't set default coordinates.

 **OpenWeather** <br>
 Utilizing the One Call API from https://openweathermap.org/api/one-call-api , we can get all the essential weather data for a specific location in json format.
-The json response can be translated to typescript with a tool like http://json2ts.com/ .
-It looks like this: https://api.openweathermap.org/data/2.5/onecall?lat=39.3666&lon=22.9507&appid=5fb1dc554c8f1fda3541e7f155802c28&units=metric . <br>
+The json response can be translated to typescript with a tool like http://json2ts.com/ . <br>
 I used Current & Daily Weather, as well as Regional Alerts. <br>
 Global weather alerts with live updates can be made by subscribing to the paid API, implementing Webhook in backend that will called.
 To push that info into the frontend, websocket implementation can be used.

 <br>

-**OpenWeatherOptions.cs** <br>
+**-Source Files-** <br>
-Apikey and BaesUrl that are used in logger. <br>

 **WeatherForecast.cs** <br>
 Declaring classes and variables.
 Date comes in *double dt* Unix timestamp that needs proper converting. <br>
 For example, *public class Daily* has to do with the incoming values for the next 10 days. <br>